-Kauai tops Oahu in this category if you’re a hiking fanatic, with options for all skill levels.
+And Kauai tops Oahu if you’re a hiking fanatic, with options for all skill levels.
 You can even find places to tube down the mountains by water tunnels and canals if you’re searching for a real thrill!

 Waimea Canyon, known as the “Grand Canyon of the Pacific,” is a 3000-foot deep marvel worth checking out.
 Take the strenuous hike down to the bottom and enjoy stunning views of the impressive cliffside.